> £1,000 cash prize for Best Short Film

 2. The aim of the Festival is to raise awareness and promote the various aspects of international cinema in all its forms: as art, entertainment and as an industry, in a spirit of freedom and dialogue.

-3. In addition to the sections mentioned in the following paragraphs, the Festival also organises special events such as film workshops and an industry days.
+3. In addition to the sections mentioned in the following paragraphs, the Festival also organises special events such as film workshops and industry days.
 Lastly, a tribute to a country will complete the official selection in order to get a better understanding of the history of cinema.

 4. Official Selection